Lushnjë

 Lushnjë (/sq/; locally Lushnje /sq/; Lushnja) is a city and municipality in west-central Albania.
 The municipality's population is 63,135 as of the 2023 census, in a total area of 372.9 km2.

 History

+The first mention of Lushnjë comes from the 1431-1432 defter (cadastral survey) of the Sanjak of Albania.
+There, in the list of settlements of the Muzakiye nahiye the modern-day city is recorded as Luşnye.

-In January 1920, Lushnje was a provisional capital of Albania and the place of the Congress of Lushnje.
+Lushnjë was a provisional capital of Albania when the Congress of Lushnjë met there from 21 to 31 January in 1920.
 Chieftains of Albania assembled in the town and declared Tirana first a provisional and then the definitive capital of Albania.

-3 km away from Lushnjë is the Savra Field.
+3 km away from Lushnjë is the Savra field.
 This field is on the Lushnjë-Fier road.
-Here the first battle between Principality of Zeta and Principality of Albania, Ottoman Empire occurred in 1385 (the Battle of Savra).
+Here the first battle between the Principality of Zeta and the Principality of Albania, backed by the Ottoman Empire occurred in 1385 (the Battle of Savra).

 In this battle Balsha II, the Lord of Lower Zeta from 1378 to 1385, was killed.

 Along with Fier, Lushnjë was the main district of the concentration camps during the Communist Regime; the camps included the villages of Savër, Gradishtë, Bedat, Gjazë, Rrapëz, and Plug.